 But it’s not just Tyson and IBP that draw Callicrate’s fire.
 “The biggest threat to freedom and democracy is monopoly,” he said.
 “Wal-Mart is the biggest threat to our economy today.
 They search the world for the hungriest people that will work the cheapest, and then import the product to the United States, the highest consuming market, and sell it for a high profit.”

 The problem is not that Wal-Mart is making high profits.
-Callicrate said the problem is that “Wal-Mart is putting people out of business….
+Callicrate said the problem is that “Wal-Mart is putting people out of business ….
 Those stores, those Super Wal-Mart Stores, are an atom bomb in your community.
 They will put the competition out of business and leave nothing behind but minimum wage, to a few people, some of ‘em who used to actually operate a business in your community.
 And they dictate to Tyson; they dictate to their suppliers.”

 Callicrate had some tough advice for how his listeners should respond.
 He said that if they want to survive, “you will not sell to any national chain, company, or restaurant chain, or food store.
 You won’t do it, because they will put you out of business.
 I sat in front of the motel in Maysville earlier this evening, and I sat there and I scanned across.
 It went from Hardee’s to Wendy’s to Big K, to the Dollar General Store, to whatever.
-Every damned one of them a national chain or restaurant or business of some kind, sucking your community dry.
+Every damned one of them is a national chain or restaurant or business of some kind, sucking your community dry.
 Totally eliminating your multiplier effect of a dollar produced in your community.
 It’s negative in a Wal-Mart community.”

 Callicrate is aware that many people don’t see the problem in the stark terms that he relates.
 “You guys aren’t so worried about it yet, because you all have off-farm income.
 And I’m saying, you’ve got enough money invested you ought to be able to make a living on your farm, without off-farm income.
 You’ve been driven to work at Wal-Mart in the morning, McDonald’s in the afternoon, and run your farm at night.
 That’s slavery and it shouldn’t be allowed in America.”

 The answer, Callicrate said, is regulation.
-“Regulation of economic power is required to ensure the preservation of the free market system….
-You gotta regulate the market.
+“Regulation of economic power is required to ensure the preservation of the free market system … You gotta regulate the market.
 You gotta regulate the players.
 You don’t allow monopolies.
 I’ve always said anti-trust laws are like the fence around your playground.
 You know, the fence around the playground keeps the kids out of the street.
 Keeps them safe.
 Anti-trust laws are around our market place, and if they aren’t enforced, our markets die.
 And that is precisely what’s happened.
 We’ve had no enforcement of anti-trust laws.
-It is time to rein in the huge meat packers and reestablish a free, fair, and competitive market for independent livestock producers.”
+It is time to rein in the huge meatpackers and reestablish a free, fair, and competitive market for independent livestock producers.”

 In the Q&A session that followed his presentation, Callicrate was asked by Charles Cannon about whether he thought “that the best way to break up this monopoly and concentration was through the legal system.”

 Callicrate responded: “I think it’s the only way.
 I think that we don’t have any other alternatives.
 We’ve tried a lot of different ways of addressing the problems.
 By meeting with the packers and saying, ‘Won’t you be nice and take your foot off my neck?’
-To legislation, but they’ve way too much power in Washington, and we’ve failed miserably in our attempts to legislate it.”
+To legislation, but they have way too much power in Washington, and we’ve failed miserably in our attempts to legislate it.”

 Callicrate responded, “I think it is just an outstanding organization.
 It was really a bunch of those guys, economists, and lawyers, and people that were very concerned and found no satisfaction in other organizations, that kind of came together, and they’ve become a think tank….
 There’s a lot of new cattlemen’s organizations being formed today, and OCM is standing by to help those folks.
 And they’re effective, and I like them.”